hfisaquiel/js-service-proxy-scaffold/README.md

 and a external apis like package calculations or even a log repository, the logic can be extensive em each entrypoint of the application.

-This scaffold brings a idea how to implements a Service Layer that can presents a simplified easy-to-use (and reuse) at a centralized place.
+This scaffold brings various concepts for how to implements a Service Layer that can presents a simplified easy-to-use (and reuse) at a centralized place.

 ```js
 import { Http } from "Services";